-Many states use a concept known as "elective share" to ensure that a surviving spouse isn't entirely disinherited from a will.
-Generally, a disinherited spouse can take between one-third and one-half of the estate, regardless of what the will says or doesn't say.
+Most common law states use a concept known as "elective share" to ensure that a surviving spouse isn't entirely disinherited.
+A surviving spouse who does not receive anything from the deceased spouse’s will can elect to take between one-third and one-half of the estate.
 Some states use a sliding scale approach and look to the number of years a couple was married to determine how much of the estate a surviving spouse can claim.
 In other words, the longer the marriage, the more property the surviving spouse gets.

 A Trusts and Estates Lawyer Can Help

 Laws about disinheritance can be complicated.
 If you intend to disinherit a child or a spouse, get help from an experienced estate planning lawyer.

 - Is it okay to lie to my son about my plan to disinherit him?

 - I want to disinherit a child I had with someone other than my wife.
 I don't want to mention that child in my will, so how do I keep that child from claiming a portion of my estate?

 - Should I leave my daughter just one dollar to illustrate how little I want her to have?